Kavanaw History, Family Crest & Coats of Arms

 Early History of the Kavanaw family

-Another 458 words (33 lines of text) covering the year 1889 is included under the topic Early Kavanaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kavanaw research.
+Another 141 words (10 lines of text) covering the year 1889 is included under the topic Early Kavanaw History in all our PDF Extended History products and printed products wherever possible.

 Kavanaw Spelling Variations